MicrosoftDocs/xamarin-docs/docs/cross-platform/deploy-test/memory-perf-best-practices.md

 ---
 title: "Cross-Platform Performance"
-description: "There are many techniques for increasing the performance of applications built with the Xamarin platform.
-Collectively these techniques can greatly reduce the amount of work being performed by a CPU, and the amount of memory consumed by an application.
-This article describes and discusses these techniques." ms.prod: xamarin ms.assetid: 9ce61f18-22ac-4b93-91be-5b499677d661
+description: "This document describes various techniques that can be used to improve the performance of a mobile application.
+It discusses the Profiler, IDisposable resource, weak references, the SGen garbage collector, size reduction techniques, and more." ms.prod: xamarin ms.assetid: 9ce61f18-22ac-4b93-91be-5b499677d661
 author: asb3993